jstonge/hello-gmes/src/models/model-3.md

 ## Why is it interesting?

 In the [previous model](./call-for-action.md), we explored how the copying rate of institutions, ${tex`\eta`}, was able to separate the timescale of information and contagion.
 Here, we are interested in how playing with the of  ${tex`\mu`} means that groups change their institutions more independently and less because of imitating others.
-This is a result of how within-group members are incentivized by the policies, as tuned by ${tex`\alpha`}.
+By look at the ${tex`\mu`}/${tex`\rho`}, we can have a better idea of how the ratio of endogenous institutional influence to exogeneous on the group influence cooperation.

 <style>
 .warning {